Sirwar taluk: History

 The name of the Sirwar (syn. siri-war) comes from Siri in Kannada Siri-Rich Place.
 The town is an economically rich place.
 According to some, Sirwar produces the world's best-quality rice.

 Food

-The main food in the Sirwar is rice, though rotti/khadak (crispy) rotti, sajje rotti, chapathi, curries and spicy chicken dishes are also found.
-Crops such as paddy, corn, cotton cotton, pulses and chillies are grown.
+The main food in the Sirwar is rice, though rotti/khadak (crispy) rotti, sajje rotti, chapathi, curries, and spicy chicken dishes are also found.
+Crops such as paddy, corn, cotton, pulses, and chilies are grown.

 Occupation

 Agriculture is the main occupation, this place is being compared with Punjab, for its rich and modern agriculture.
 Retail and finance are also major businesses.

 Local festivities

 There are several festivals throughout the year: